Table of Contents

 • A lower cost of capital provides a competitive advantage, enabling businesses to finance growth more efficiently and improve profitability.

-• Cost of capital can be used to influence investors to invest in your company or make you more appealing to lenders when applying for a small business loan.
+• Cost of capital can be used to influence investors to invest in your company or make it more appealing to lenders when you’re applying for a small business loan.

 What Is Cost of Capital?

-Cost of capital refers to the cost of running your business before you see profit.
-This includes how much it costs your business to access cash, whether that’s through financing or equity.
+Cost of capital includes how much it costs your business to access cash, whether that’s through financing or equity.
+In fact, a simple formula for cost of capital is:

+Both cost of debt and cost of equity contribute to your cost of capital, but it’s important to understand the difference between them.
+Cost of debt is the interest rate your firm pays on borrowed funds, less any tax deductions it can take on the interest.
 If you plan to take out a small business loan, your cost of capital (also called hurdle rate) includes the interest you will pay on that loan over time.
-Any trade credit you have with vendors that you pay in the short term also qualifies as your cost of capital.
+Trade credit you have with vendors that you pay in the short term can also qualify as your cost of capital.

-If your company has investors, your cost of capital includes the cost of the equity they hold.
-For example, if you receive venture capital in exchange for 25% equity, that 25% is your cost of capital.
+As for cost of equity, if your company has investors, your cost of capital includes the cost of the equity they hold.
+For example, if you receive venture capital in exchange for 25% equity, that 25% contributes to your cost of capital.

 If your company is public and sells stock to raise capital, your cost of capital includes the cost of that debt as well as the cost of equity.